 - To follow the NO SMOKING rule.

 Discrimination is against the law.
-Cook County Health & Hospitals System (CCHHS) complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-CCHHS does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Cook County Health (CCH) complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+CCH does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

 - Provides free aids and services to people with disabilities to communicate effectively with us, such as: